ResponsiblyAI/responsibly/README.rst

 *Ethically* is developed for **practitioners** and **researchers** in mind, but also for learners.
-Therefore, it is compatible with data science and machine learning tools of trade such as Numpy, Pandas, and especially **scikit-learn**.
+Therefore, it is compatible with data science and machine learning tools of trade in Python, such as Numpy, Pandas, and especially **scikit-learn**.

 The primary goal is to be one-shop-stop for **auditing** bias and fairness of machine learning systems, and the secondary one is to mitigate bias and adjust fairness through **interventions**.
 Besides, there is a particular focus on **NLP** models.

+*Ethically* consists of three sub-packages:

+1. :mod:`ethically.dataset`
+     Collection of common benchmark datasets from fairness research.

+2. :mod:`ethically.fairness`
+     Demographic fairness in binary classification,
+     including metrics and interventions.

+3. :mod:`ethically.we`
+     Metrics and debiasing methods for bias (such as gender and race) in words embedding.

 For fairness, *Ethically*'s functionality is aligned with the book `Fairness and Machine Learning